 Located at South Congress Hotel, Café No Sé is convenient for a nice and quick breakfast with options like lemon ricotta pancakes and butterscotch lattes.

-South Congress is where it’s at for that weird Austin vibe.
-You can view and purchase local art, shirts with funny phrases and other unique items at shops along the street.
-Get funky with eclectic toys, gifts and games at Monkey See Monkey Do, or get yourself a pair of matching cowboy boots at Allens Boots.
+South Congress is where it’s at for that funky Austin vibe.
+You can view and purchase local art, shirts with funny phrases, and other unique items at shops along the street.
+Find eclectic toys, gifts, and games at Monkey See Monkey Do, or get yourself a pair of matching cowboy boots at Allens Boots.

 While on South Congress, stop in for lunch at Lucky Robot and order some delicious sushi.
 For couples that like trying different things, you can sample different nigiri or cook your own beef with their hot rock.
 There are even some delicious vegan nigiri options!